 Top 10 Pittsburgh Pirates of the first half

-Jul 11, 2015; Pittsburgh, PA, USA; Pittsburgh Pirates center fielder Andrew McCutchen (22) rounds the bases on a game winning two run home run to defeat the St. Louis Cardinals in the fourteenth inning at PNC Park.
-The Pirates won 6-5 in fourteen innings.
+Jul 11, 2015; Pittsburgh, PA, USA; Pittsburgh Pirates left fielder Starling Marte (6) doubles against the Pittsburgh Pirates during the fourth inning at PNC Park.
 Mandatory Credit: Charles LeClaire-USA TODAY Sports

 When analysts and fans were looking for breakout candidates this year, one name that probably jumped out the most was Starling Marte.
 Yes, he’s already been a success in the majors so far, but he had yet to put together one full season of dominant outfield play.
 Needless to say, he’s done that so far this year.